Aratep/news-app/README.md

 ### There are following pages

-### `/` or `/home` - the main page.
-Filled by lorem ipsum text.
+### `/` or `/home`
+`/home` is the main page.
+Filled by lorem ipsum free text.

+### `/login`
-### `/login`- login and password entry page.
+Login and password entry page.
 The login form (/login) accepts fake data:
         username: admin
         password: 12345
 If other data is entered, the following messages are displayed: "The username or password you entered is incorrect".
 If the correct data is entered, then redirect to the /profile page.

+### `/profile`
-### `/profile` - a page with free text.
+Page with free text.
 The profile page is unavailable without authorization.

+### `/news`
-### `/news` - this page contains the listing of sample news taken from json file.
-Each news consists of image, title, description․ On /news page implements frontend search with filtering.
+This page contains the listing of sample news taken from json file.
+Each news consists of image, title, description․ On `/news` page implements frontend search with filtering.
 There is ability to go to the inner page of news (/news/1).

 ## Learn More